sybrew/the-seo-framework/readme.txt

 	-> There's no translatable text on the front-end left, no?
 		-> There should be an issue for this.

+TODO why is "autodescription_title_no_blogname" always checked on the homepage?

 // Lacking imports:
 ^<\?php([\w\W](?!use (\\The_SEO_Framework\\(Helper|Data|Meta)\\\{).*;))*?(^(.(?!\*|\/\/))*?\\The_SEO_Framework\\.*?::)(.(?!\/\/ Lacking import OK.))*$
  // Lacking import OK.